Frequently Asked Questions (FAQ)

 Q: Does the Graduate School accept the at-home GRE at-home exam and/or the TOEFL iBT?

 Q: The program to which I am applying requires the GRE, but the exam is not available to me.
 Can I request a waiver?

 To request a GRE waiver, please send an email explaining your situation to the program's contact listed on the Degree Programs page.

 Q: What are the institution and department codes for the University of Notre Dame?

 A: The institution code for both the GRE and TOEFL exams is 1841.
-The ETS website maintains updated PDF lists of institution, department and major codes on their GRE Download Library page.
+The department code is not necessary.